-The Mexican hero then took a 21 month break away from the squared-circle and relinquished his titles.
-In that time he assessed whether he still had the ability and hunger to compete at the highest level of the sport.
+The Mexican hero then took a twenty-one month break away from the squared-circle and relinquished his titles.
+During his sabbatical, he frequently assessed whether he still had the ability and hunger to compete at the highest level of the sport.

 He eventually opted back into the game and returned with a routine ten round decision over José Legra, before taking on Johnny Famechon in a battle to reclaim his WBC crown.
 He would take back his title with a unanimous decision victory, however, his second reign would be brief, as he was defeated seven months later in his first defence, by Kuniaki Shibata.

 Saldívar would fight once more before retiring again in 1971.
 Once again, he found himself missing the sport that had become his life and passion.
 So, at the age of thirty and having been inactive for two years and three months, he challenged fellow Hall of Famer and former Bantamweight champion, Éder Jofre.
 It was a sad night in Salvador, Brazil, as the boxing fraternity witnessed the once unstoppable Saldívar get dismantled inside four rounds.
 The Mexican’s skills had diminished completely and he proved a shadow of his former self.
 This spelled the end of what was a phenomenal career.

 He finished his professional campaign with a record of 37-3-0 with 26 KO’s – and to this day – he is still the record holder for most wins in unified featherweight title bouts – and the longest unified featherweight championship reign in history.